TurboWarp/desktop-screenshots/README.md

 Flathub:

+ - Default project
- - Use the version from Flathub to make sure it uses the right fonts
+ - Use flatpak version to make sure it uses the right fonts
  - Resize window to be as thin as it can while showing full content
- - Take a screenshot including the window controls
+ - Take a screenshot using GNOME's screenshot tool
- - Open the screenshots in GIMP, expand canvas width and height by 64 pixels, center
- - Remove ugly black pixels in top corners
- - Apply drop shadow filter: x 0, y 0, blur radius 16, opacity 0.5